qanhnn12/Covid-19-Worldwide-and-Vietnam/README.md

 ```
 ![image](https://user-images.githubusercontent.com/84619797/208301882-699c9508-884e-4b21-aee8-f1f91aa4a625.png)

-Afghanistan had the 1st death on 23 Mar 2020 after 40 cases.
-The likelihood of dying on that date was 2.5%.
+Afghanistan has the 1st death on 23 Mar 2020 after 40 cases.
+The likelihood of dying on that date is 2.5%.

 ```TSQL
 -- 2. Vietnam - Total Cases, Total Deaths and Death Rate by Date